UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

   </p>
 </div>

+## Diffusion

+## Video Diffusion Models

+### 3D U-Net

+### Factorized Space-Time Attention

+### Video-Image Joint Training:

+In this innovative training method, individual images are treated as single-frame videos.
+This is achieved by organizing standalone images into sequences that mimic the length of a video.
+The approach cleverly bypasses certain video-specific computations and attention mechanisms by employing masking techniques.
+This strategy enables the training of video models on extensive and diverse image-text datasets.

+The outcome of joint training is the knowledge transfer from images to videos.
+Specifically, while training exclusively on natural video data allows the model to understand dynamics within natural environments, incorporating images into the training process enables it to learn about various image styles, including sketches, paintings, and more.

 ## Imagen Video

 Imagen Video is a video-generation system based on a cascade of video diffusion models.
 It consists of 7 sub-models dedicated to text-conditional video generation, spatial super-resolution, and temporal super-resolution.
 Imagen video has the capacity to generate high definition videos (1280x768) at 24 frames per second for a total of 128 frames.
 We will now be discussing the architecture of Imagen Video.